Contact Lens Care

 Which is the best contact lens solution for sensitive eyes?

-Sensitive eyes can experience irritation easily, so it's best to find the right lens care product for you.
-There are a range of preservative and preservative-free contact lens solutions which can be used for sensitive eyes.
+Sensitive eyes can experience irritation easily, so finding the right lens care product is important.
+A range of preservative and preservative-free contact lens solutions can be used for sensitive eyes, it would be best to consult your optician, who will advise you on the most suitable solution for your needs.

 Preservative-free solutions for sensitive eyes